EwenCollin/TownBuilders/README.md

 Follow the project to get updates and do not hesitate to open issues or reach me via Discord (Sotshi#2996) if you have ideas, suggestions, anything!

-## Project status
+## ARCore Geospatial Submission

-This project is a submission to the [ARCore Geospatial API Challenge](https://arcoregeospatialapi.devpost.com/).
+This project won an honorable mention from [ARCore Geospatial API Challenge](https://arcoregeospatialapi.devpost.com/).

-Development will continue after the submission to publish the game!

 ## Dependencies & Assets used